 Power cord, if you want the option to also use the DE10-Nano standard power socket for test or whatever purpose.
 (I also included an unnecessary switch in my build, don’t do that if you are looking for space optimisation.)

-1 or 2 original Playstation controllers (of course)
+One or two original PlayStation controllers (of course).

 Flat jumper cables.
-I mostly used 20 cm female – male but buy a bunch of different lengths before you begin.
+I mostly used 20 cm female-to-male cables, but buy a bunch of different lengths before you begin.

 2.2 How-to fit all the hardware parts in there